htuerker/js-todo/README.md

 ```
 ##### Build project
 ```
-$ webpack
+$ npm run build
 ```

-Now you can check the index.html file with your best browser.
+Now you can check the dist/index.html file with your best browser.